ddddddO/packemon/README.md

 ### Packet Generator

 >[!WARNING]
 > While using Generator mode, TCP RST packets automatically sent out by the kernel are dropped.
 When this mode is stopped, the original state is restored.
+Probably😅.
 > Incidentally, dropping RST packets is done by running [the eBPF program](./egress_control/).
 > The background note incorporating the eBPF is the POST of X around [here](https://x.com/ddddddOpppppp/status/1798715056513056881).